 I felt so disconnected from myself, unsure of who I was anymore.
-But my second baby helped root me back to who I am, providing for me the space to feel sure again of myself as a woman and now as a mother.
+But my second baby helped root me back to who I am, providing me the space to feel sure again of myself as a woman and now as a mother.

 I didn’t trust myself and my inner knowing.
 But my second baby helped plug me so strongly into my mommy intuition.

-When I was asked questions about my first baby, my answers were uncertain and sounded like I was returning the question with a question.
+When I was asked questions about my first baby, my answers were uncertain, and sounded like I was returning the question with a question.
 My second baby showed me that I had all of the answers inside of me.

-I doubted myself a lot, but my second baby helped me to begin to believe in myself as a mom.
+I doubted myself a lot, but my second baby helped me begin to believe in myself as a mom.

-I wanted everything to be perfect, I had the time to make sure it was.
+I wanted everything to be perfect, and I had the time to make sure it was.
 Having two babies meant that I didn’t have the time to make sure everything was perfect any longer.
 Realizing that perfection is not the goal made me a better mother.

 After I had my second baby, everything changed.

 My second baby made me calmer.
 My second baby showed me that I was doing a pretty good job with my first one.
 And that I could and should relax and enjoy both of them more.
-My second baby showed me that the challenges I had with my first weren’t unique to her, or to me.
+My second baby showed me that the challenges I had with my first weren’t unique to her or me.
 I realized that many babies and mothers go through those same challenges.
 Every child gets sick, falls down, doesn’t like certain foods, has a different personality.
 Somehow seeing it happen a second time around helped me to relax.

 So much of what I went through and did the first time around made me worry, fearful, and have self-doubt.
 Getting the opportunity to go through those same motions for a second time, but this time with confidence, was healing.
 So, to my second baby, I thank you.
 You made me a better mom.